-HF195 FIRST ENGROSSMENT REVISOR DI H0195-1 (d) A prescription or drug order for the following drugs is not valid, unless it can b established that the prescription or order was based on a documented patient evaluation, including an examination, adequate to establish a diagnosis and identify underlying conditions and contraindications to treatment: (1) controlled substance drugs listed in section 152.02, subdivisions 3 to 5; (2) drugs defined by the Board of Pharmacy as controlled substances under secti 152.02, subdivisions 7, 8, and 12; under section (3) muscle relaxants; (4) centrally acting analgesics with opioid activity; (5) drugs containing butalbital; or (6) phoshodiesterase type 5 inhibitors when used to treat erectile dysfunction. unction. (e) For the purposes of paragraph (d), the requirement for an examina ation shall be met if an in-person examination has been completed in any of the following circumsta circumstances: (1) the prescribing practitioner examines the patient at the at the time the pr rescription or drug order is issued; (2) the prescribing practition er has performed a prior r examination of the patient; (3) another prescribing practi itioner practicing within the same group or clinic as the prescribing practitioner has examined the patient; (4) a consulting practitioner to whom the prescribing g practitioner has referred the patient has examined the patient; or (5) 11 C 1 .: C-

-- - (5) the referring practitioner has performed an examination in the case of a consultant practitioner issuing a prescription or drug order when providing services by means of telemedicine. - (f) Nothing in paragraph (d) or (e) prohibits a licensed practitioner from prescribing a drug through the use of a guideline or protocol pursuant to paragraph (a). - (g) Nothing in this chapter prohibits a licensed practitioner from issuing a prescription or dispensing a legend drug in accordance with the Expedited Partner Therapy in the Management of Sexually Transmitted Diseases guidance document issued by the United States Centers for Disease Control. - (h) Nothing in paragraph (d) or (e) limits prescription, administration, or dispensing of legend drugs through a public health clinic or other distribution mechanism approved by the commissioner of health or a board of health in order to prevent, mitigate, or treat a pandemic illness, infectious disease outbreak, or intentional or accidental release of a biological, chemical, or radiological agent. - (i) No pharmacist employed by, under contract to, or working for a pharmacy licensed under section 151.19, subdivision 1, may dispense a legend drug based on a prescription that the pharmacist knows, or would reasonably be expected to know, is not valid under paragraph (d).
+- 3.2 (4) centrally acting analgesics with opioid activity; - 3.3 (5) drugs containing butalbital; or - (6) phosphodiesterase type 5 inhibitors when used to treat erectile dysfunction. - (e) For the purposes of paragraph (d), the requirement for an examination shall be met if an in-person examination has been completed in any of the following circumstances: - (1) the prescribing practitioner examines the patient at the time the prescription or drug order is issued; - (2) the prescribing practitioner has performed a prior examination of the patient; - 3.10 (3) another prescribing practitioner practicing within the same group or clinic as the 3.11 prescribing practitioner has examined the patient; - (4) a consulting practitioner to whom the prescribing practitioner has referred the patient has examined the patient; or - (5) the referring practitioner has performed an examination in the case of a consultant practitioner issuing a prescription or drug order when providing services by means of telemedicine-; or - (6) the prescribing practitioner has performed a telemedicine examination of the patient before issuing a prescription drug order for the treatment of a substance use disorder. - (f) Nothing in paragraph (d) or (e) prohibits a licensed practitioner from prescribing a drug through the use of a guideline or protocol pursuant to paragraph (a). - (g) Nothing in this chapter prohibits a licensed practitioner from issuing a prescription or dispensing a legend drug in accordance with the Expedited Partner Therapy in the Management of Sexually Transmitted Diseases guidance document issued by the United States Centers for Disease Control. - (h) Nothing in paragraph (d) or (e) limits prescription, administration, or dispensing of legend drugs through a public health clinic or other distribution mechanism approved by the commissioner of health or a community health board in order to prevent, mitigate, or treat a pandemic illness, infectious disease outbreak, or intentional or accidental release of a biological, chemical, or radiological agent. - (i) No pharmacist employed by, under contract to, or working for a pharmacy located within the state and licensed under section 151.19, subdivision 1, may dispense a legend drug based on a prescription that the pharmacist knows, or would reasonably be expected to know, is not valid under paragraph (d).

-(j) No pharmacist employed by, under contract to, or working for a pharmacy licensed under section 151.19, subdivision 2, may dispense a legend drug to a resident of this state based on a prescription that the pharmacist knows, or would reasonably be expected to know, is not valid under paragraph (d).
+- (j) No pharmacist employed by, under contract to, or working for a pharmacy located outside the state and licensed under section 151.19, subdivision 1, may dispense a legend drug to a resident of this state based on a prescription that the pharmacist knows, or would reasonably be expected to know, is not valid under paragraph (d). - (k) Nothing in this chapter prohibits the commissioner of health, if a licensed practitioner, or, if not a licensed practitioner, a designee of the commissioner who is a licensed practitioner, from prescribing legend drugs for field-delivered therapy in the treatment of a communicable disease according to the Centers For Disease Control and Prevention Partner Services Guidelines. - 4.12 EFFECTIVE DATE.
+This section is effective the day following final enactment.